moderndatacompany/dataos.info/docs/resources/lens/dos_and_donts.md

 ## Don’t

-When creating lenses, avoid the following practices to ensure functionality and maintainability:
+When creating Lens, avoid the following practices to ensure functionality and maintainability:

 ### **Avoid Using Curly Braces `{}` in Descriptions**